-As the county strives for organizational excellence it is of paramount importance to continue to progress in linking departmental program and service initiatives to key organizational priorities and strategies.
+As the County strives for organizational excellence it is of paramount importance to continue to progress in linking departmental program and service initiatives to key organizational priorities and strategies.

-Public Safety - County Sheriff Department Goal: To protect and serve the citizens of the county and region with professionalism and pride.
-Commissioner Priority Area: Public Health and Safety
+Public Safety - County Sheriff

+Department Goal: To protect and serve the citizens of the county and region with professionalism

+and pride.

+Commissioner Public Health and Safety

+Priority Area:

 Measure 1.
-Public Safety - Crime Rates/Citizen Survey
+Public Safety -Crime Rates/Citizen Survey

-Current Performance: In 2020, St. Louis County (population 199,070, US Census Bureau 2020 population estimate) had the following Part I & II offenses and crime rates-compared to 6,436 (for Part I crimes) and 11,462 (for Part II crimes) in 2019:
+Current Performance: In 2021, St. Louis County (population 199,070, US Census Bureau 2020 population estimate) had 1,817 Part I offenses and 3,056 Part II offenses.

-Part 1 Crimes: 5,033
+Part 1 Crimes: 1,817

-Part 2 Crimes: 7,566
+Part 2 Crimes: 3,056